updawg/Alpaca/README.txt

 Tips for updating to a new version of Diablo II
 ==============
 - Look at each of the library header files and see what types of functions they declare.
-  You can find all of the offsets currently being used by Gardenia in their corresponding implementation files.
+  You can find all of the offsets currently being used by Alpaca in their corresponding implementation files.
 - Search for all references of GetOffsetByAddition and GetOffsetByProc.
 That should further assist with offsets that need to be updated.
 - Keep in mind that some offsets are constants and are not dynamically retrieved.
+- There are still offsets scattered around the code that haven't yet been consolidated into a centralized location (Install Functions, etc, Look for: mem_seek)